Boxer Indemnity Scholarship: Return of excess indemnity

-At the same time, Liang Cheng, the Qing representative to the U.S., learned that the terms of the Boxer Protocol awarded the U.S. more than it had originally demanded and initiated a campaign to pressure the U.S. into returning the difference to China.
+At the same time, Qing representative to the United States Liang Cheng learned that the terms of the Boxer Protocol awarded the U.S. more than it had originally demanded and initiated a campaign to pressure the U.S. into returning the difference to China.
 In addition, American missionaries in China, sympathetic to the suffering of the average Chinese family, were clamoring for the return of the excess Boxer Indemnity.
-Roosevelt seized this opportunity and set forth his intention to "do the Chinese justice about this indemnity" in his Atlanta speech as he declared: "we [Americans] cannot expect China to do us justice unless we do China justice".
+Roosevelt seized on this opportunity and set forth his intention to "do the Chinese justice about this indemnity" in his Atlanta speech where he declared: "we [Americans] cannot expect China to do us justice unless we do China justice".
 Roosevelt realized that if the United States were to help China and return the excess of the Boxer Indemnity while all the other powers were taking its territory and exploiting its people, "by a very small effort the good-will of the Chinese may be won over in a large and satisfactory way".
-However, William Woodville Rockhill, the U.S. minister to China, strongly opposed the idea of returning the money to the corrupted Qing government, for he believed that the money would not escape their greed.
-Another solution had to be arranged.
+However, the American minister to China William Woodville Rockhill strongly opposed the idea of returning the money to the corrupted Qing government as he believed that the money would not escape their greed.

-Establishment of the scholarship program
+Establishment

-Among the numerous proposals for the use of the remittance, Roosevelt inclined toward "cultural investment" through education, envisioning education as a huge bridge across the Pacific through which the U.S. could extend its influence to the Far East.
+Among the numerous proposals for the use of the remittance, Roosevelt inclined toward "cultural investment" through education, envisioning education as a bridge across the Pacific through which the United States could extend its influence to the Far East.
 As Japan and the European powers carved out spheres of influence in China, the conservative Qing government finally sought to study Western technology and adopt Western policies in order to reform China and meet the Western powers as equals.
 During that time, many of the Western-returned students such as Liang Cheng and Tang Shaoyi "formerly pushed to the margins of government and shunned due to their Western influence, were brought into power as the fortunes of reformers improved".